S. 2646: An Act to protect animal welfare and safety in cities and towns (PAWS II)

 MSPCA Position: Support

 This bill builds upon changes to the state’s animal cruelty laws made with passage of the PAWS (Protect Animal Welfare and Safety) Act in 2014.
+It is Chapter 219 of the Acts of 2018.

-The PAWS Act gained momentum after law enforcement responded to a suspected cruelty matter where a puppy — who became known as “Puppy Doe” — was systematically and severely tortured over several months.
-The details of this case galvanized people who care about animals to ensure that perpetrators like Puppy Doe’s alleged abuser (and others who engage in such cruel acts) are penalized in a manner sufficient for the crime.
+The PAWS Act gained momentum after law enforcement responded to a cruelty matter where a puppy — who became known as “Puppy Doe” — was systematically and severely tortured over several months.
+The details of this case galvanized people who care about animals to ensure that perpetrators like Puppy Doe’s abuser (and others who engage in such cruel acts) are penalized in a manner sufficient for the crime.
 It also prompted the public to seek to ensure the Commonwealth’s laws are sufficient to prevent animal cruelty and neglect.

 The impact of animal abuse is far-reaching and the link between animal abuse and violence toward humans is well-documented.
 A Massachusetts study found that a person who has committed animal abuse is: five times more likely to commit violence against people, four times more likely to commit property crimes, and three times more likely to be involved in drunken or disorderly offenses.
 When our laws recognize this link, all our family members can be better protected.